 If you find yourself calling your HVAC technician on a regular basis because your system is always acting up, it’s time to stop spending money on endless repairs and replace the system instead.
 Just as it isn’t worth spending money on constant repairs to an old car, it isn’t worth it to continually fix an old failing HVAC system.
 When you add up what you’ve spent over time, you may find you’ve spent more money on repairs than you would have on buying a new system.

-Spare yourself the frustration, inconvenience, and the expense and replace the unit.
-A well-functioning HVAC system is more energy efficient, will lower your electric bill, and makes life more comfortable for the whole family.
+Spare yourself the frustration, inconvenience, and expense and replace the unit.
+A well-functioning HVAC system is more energy-efficient, will lower your electric bill, and makes life more comfortable for the whole family.